 As with every new season, this period of shifting is terrorized by uncertainty.
-Regardless, I am convinced that it is a defining point for my trajectory and I am charged by James Baldwin’s pronouncement that ‘A good writer is always shifting and changing and searching.’
+Regardless, I am convinced that it is a defining point for my trajectory and I am charged by James Baldwin’s observation that ‘a good writer is always shifting and changing and searching.’

-If you are yet to, subscribe to my letters, which will now become a weekly round-up of delightful short films, curious videos, and collections of rare findings.
+If you are yet to, please subscribe to my letters, which will now become a weekly letter of consolation with a round-up of delightful short films, curious videos, and collections of rare findings.

 Study Time by Marcellina Akpojotor via RELE ART GALLERY.